Cove Neck, New York

 Cove Neck is a village located within the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York.
 The population was 286 at the 2010 census.

 History

 Cove Neck incorporated as a village in 1927.

 Cove Neck is the site of the home of President Theodore Roosevelt.
 His estate, Sagamore Hill, is now a museum operated by the National Park Service.
 It attracts many visitors annually.

-On January 25, 1990, Avianca Flight 52, a Boeing 707, ran out of fuel before crashing into a hillside in Cove Neck.
+On January 25, 1990, Avianca Flight 052, which was operated by one of the airline's Boeing 707 jetliners, ran out of fuel before crashing into a hillside in Cove Neck.
 73 out of the 158 passengers and crew on board died in the accident.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.6 sqmi, of which 1.3 sqmi is land and 0.3 sqmi, or 18.47%, is water.

 The village is located on a peninsula projecting into Oyster Bay.
 It is located directly across from Centre Island.